connexcs/docs/docs/reporting-problems.md

 A 1st Line Support Executive functions as the primary point of contact between your customer support team and the customer.
 They should have a good understanding of how everything works and how to troubleshoot the most common problems.

 The primary responsibility of the 1st Line Support Executive is to assist customers in troubleshooting common problems that are easy to fix.
-They are supposed to collect all available information from the customer and maintain a record of it.
+They're supposed to collect all available information from the customer and maintain a record of it.

-In case a problem is not a common occurrence and outside the scope of the expertise of a 1st Line Support Executive, they’re supposed to escalate the problem and pass it on to the 2nd Line Support Executive.
+In case a problem isn't a common occurrence and outside the scope of the expertise of a 1st Line Support Executive, they’re supposed to escalate the problem and pass it on to the 2nd Line Support Executive.

 **2nd Line Support Executive**